aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/ifieldmergingcallback/imagefieldmerging/_index.md

 ---
 title: IFieldMergingCallback.ImageFieldMerging
 second_title: Aspose.Words for .NET API Reference
-description: Called when the Aspose.Words mail merge engine is about to insert an image into a merge field.
+description: Called when the Aspose.Words mail merge engine is about to insert an image into a merge field in C#
 type: docs
 weight: 20
 url: /net/aspose.words.mailmerging/ifieldmergingcallback/imagefieldmerging/